lukes/nanook/README.md

 ## All commands

 Below is a quick reference list of commands.
-See the [full Nanook documentation](https://lukes.github.io/nanook/2.5.1/) for a searchable detailed description of every class and method, what the arguments mean, and example responses (Tip: the classes are listed under the "**Nanook** < Object" item in the sidebar).
+See the [full Nanook documentation](https://lukes.github.io/nanook/2.5.1/) for a searchable detailed description of every class and method, what the arguments mean, and example responses.

 ### Wallets